Flutterwave/Java-v3/documentation/VirtualAccount.md

 ## update BVN

-This describes how to update the bvn linked to a virtual account number
+This describes how to update the BVN linked to a virtual account number.

 ```java
 Response flwResponse = new VirtualAccount()